The relevant Canadian Telecommunications Minister shows leadership

 It is still unknown how the arbitrator billed Telstra for his professional fees or how the TIO billed Telstra for his fees, including those of the TIO-appointed resource unit and special counsel.
 This raises the questions:

-Was the arbitrator and resource unit paid on a monthly basis?
+Was the arbitrator and resource unit paid every month?

 Without knowing how the defendants distributed these payments to the parties involved in the first four arbitrations, it would be impossible for the TIO and AUSTEL (now the ACMA) to continue to state that the COT arbitrations were independently administered.

 To summarise the issue: during these four arbitrations, the defence was allowed to pay the arbitrator and those involved in the process.
 How is this different from the defendant being allowed to pay the judge in a criminal matter?
-It is a clear and concerning conflict of interest.
+It is an apparent and concerning conflict of interest.

 The COTs never had a chance.